 TO USE THE SBVC LIBRARY LAB COMPUTERS, USERS MUST AGREE TO:

-- have a current SBVC Library card with no fines owed;
+- being a currently enrolled student with no fines owed;

 - engage only in research coursework related to class coursework and other college-designated activities;